meltano/meltano/blog/2-why-we-are-building-an-open-source-data-integration-platform.md

 This is part 2 of a 2-part series to announce and provide context on the new direction of [Meltano](https://meltano.com).

+If you've been following Meltano for a while or would like to have some historical context, start with part 1: [Revisiting the Meltano strategy: a return to our roots](#).

 If you're new to Meltano or are mostly interested in what's coming, feel free to start here and skip part 1.

-If you've been following Meltano for a while or would like to have some historical context, start with part 1: [Revisiting the Meltano strategy: a return to our roots](#).
+If you're worried reading this entire post will take a lot of time, feel free to jump right to the conclusion: [Where Meltano fits in](#where-meltano-fits-in).

 ## Introduction